espruino/BangleApps/apps/imageclock/README.md

 ##### Number

-Can bottom right, or top left aligned.
+Can be aligned to bottom left, top left, bottom right, top right and center.
 Will currently force all numbers to be integer.

 ```